 Dear All,

 Business process reengineering is the redesign of business processes and the associated systems and organizational structures to achieve a dramatic improvement in business performance.
-The business reasons for making such changes could include poor financial performance, external competition, erosion of market share or emerging market opportunities.
-BPR is not - downsizing, restructuring, reorganization, automation, new technology, etc.
+The business reasons for making such changes could include poor financial performance, external competition, erosion of market share, or emerging market opportunities.
+BPR is not downsizing, restructuring, reorganization, automation, new technology, etc.

-It is the examination and change of five components of the business:
+It is the examination and change of five components of the business: Strategy, Processes, Technology, Organization, Culture.
+Michael Hammer defines business process reengineering in his book "Reengineering the Corporation" as:

 Hammer focuses on one of the key concepts of BPR, that it is fundamental and radical.